dbca-wa/wastd/README.md

 This project is the Department of Biodiversity, Conservation and Attractions Sea Turtles Database corporate application.

+# Project layout / description

+- `wastd`: the core Django project directory, containing common settings, configuration and templates.
+- `observations`: the primary data model for the project, defining the `Encounter` and `Observation` models and subclasses.
+- `users`: an extension of the Django `contrib.auth.models.User` class, customised for this project.
+- `wamtram`: auto-generated model classes to provide readonly ORM utility for the legacy WAMTRAM database.
+- `tagging`: an "interim" application to save data from the WAMTRAM database locally, prior to a future refactor of that data model into the `observations` application.

+The intent is for this project to replace the WAMTRAM legacy project and to act as the repository for turtle tagging data.
+The `wamtram` application was created to ease access to the legacy database, and the `tagging` application was created as an interim step to refactoring the legacy data into the Encounter/Observation model defined in the `observations` application.
+It is expected that `wamtram` will be removed after data migration, and that `tagging` will be removed after the data is refactored.

 # Installation

 The recommended way to set up this project for development is using